DevOps for Small Applications

 Infrastructure as Code

 Infrastructure as code is a practice in which infrastructure is provisioned and managed to use code and software development techniques.
 Examples are version control and continuous integration.
 The cloud’s API-driven model enables developers and system administrators to interact with infrastructure programmatically.
-They do need to interact manually set up and configure resources.
+They do need to interact manually to set up and configure resources.
 Engineers can interface with infrastructure using code-based tools and treat infrastructure in a manner similar to how they treat application code.
 Because they are defined by code, infrastructure and servers can quickly be deployed using standardized patterns, updated with the latest patches and versions.

 Monitoring and Logging